 The dichroic reduces the overall throughput.
 Table 4-1 shows the throughput with the dichroic in (dual channel configuration) relative to that for the single channel configuration.
 The degradation of the system throughput by the dichroic can have a significant effect on the instrument sensitivities as discussed in more detail in Section 4.1.2.3.
 In addition, since there are more short wavelength filters available than slots in the SWC filter wheels, some short wave filters will be housed in the LWC.
 The final filter wheel configuration for each observing cycle will be driven by proposal pressure.
 Depending on the final filter configuration, it is possible that not all LWC filters will be able to be used in the dual channel configuration due to the cutoff in the dichroic transmission at short wavelengths.
-The N' broadband filter (FOR_F112) is only offered in single-channel mode.
+The N' broadband filter (FOR_F112), FOR_F056, and FOR_Barr 3 are only offered in single-channel mode.
+Contact the helpdesk with questions.